noahhhhhh/Melbourne_Datathon_2017_Insights/noah/README.md

 - Calculate the median of intervals at a Drug level
   - This is to get the standard interval for a standard pack-sized drug
 - Calculate the MAD (Median Absolute Deviation) at a Drug level
-  - Treat this as the **compliance** level for a drug, the higher the MAD is, the lower compliance level the drug is
+  - Treat this as the **compliance** index for a drug, the higher the MAD is, the lower compliance level the drug is

 ## Findings
 *(All points below nneds to consider the sample size, avoid small sample size)*